enesdir/xmdb/README.md

 - 💖 Prettier — Format your code consistently also will **auto sort** your imports
 - 🤖 Conventional Commit Lint — Make sure you & your teammates follow conventional commit

+## Features

+- User registration and authentication
+- Movie creation and listing

 ## Getting Started

 ### Prerequisites